Kids Love Read, Write & Type AND It Works!

-The Read, Write & Type!
-Learning System is based on the most effective methods of reading instruction, and years of research in brain development.
+The Read, Write & Type is based on the most effective methods of reading instruction, and years of research in brain development.
 The program itself has been rigorously tested in elementary classrooms for over 10 years, producing significant improvements in reading.
-RWT! brings together the fundamental principles of reading instruction, with an emphasis on writing as a route to reading, in a program packed with visually exciting and engaging games and challenges.
+RWT brings together the fundamental principles of reading instruction, with an emphasis on writing as a route to reading, in a program packed with visually exciting and engaging games and challenges.

 In the March 31, 1999 issue of Education Week, Jane Croom, a parent of two children from the original project , related a personal story: her 7th grade son, who began using the program in first grade, now writes extensively and types 100 words per minute.

-Does the Read, Write & Type!
-Learning System Work for All Children?
+Does the Read, Write & Type Work for All Children?

-- The RWT!
-Learning System s designed to help all young children master the essential skills of reading and writing.
+- RWT is designed to help all young children master the essential skills of reading and writing.

-- The RWT!
-Learning System also works well for children who are learning English as a second language.
+- RWT also works well for children who are learning English as a second language.

 - RWT Scope and Sequence: a visual map showing the content of the 40 RWT lessons.
 (PDF 64 KB)